Trump sticks to re-election rally strategy as COVID-19 roars back in U.S

 The pandemic that has upended life across the United States this year, killing more than 227,000 people, is roaring back in the days leading up to the Nov.
 3 contest when Republican Trump faces Democratic challenger Joe Biden.

 Biden holds a comfortable lead in national polls, which also show a public increasingly dismayed by Trump’s handling of the largest public health crisis in U.S. living memory.
-Polls in battleground states that might decide the election are tighter.
+Polls in battleground states that will likely decide the election are tighter than the national surveys.

-The former vice president will receive a briefing from public health experts and deliver a speech near his home in Delaware on his plans to combat COVID-19 and protect Americans with pre-existing health conditions.

-As infection rates rise, Trump again accused the news media of pushing the story to hurt him.
+After a briefing from public health officials on Wednesday, the former vice president slammed what he called the Trump administration’s disregard for safety and failure to develop a plan to contain COVID-19.
+Polls show Americans trust Biden more than Trump to contain the virus.

+“The longer he’s in charge the more reckless he gets,” Biden told reporters, before casting his own vote in Wilmington, Delaware.

 Trump’s running mate, Vice President Mike Pence, will campaign on Wednesday in Wisconsin, where a record number of coronavirus cases has prompted the Democratic governor to urge people to stay at home.

 Wisconsin broke one-day state records in cases and deaths on Tuesday.
-State officials have asked residents to quarantine voluntarily when possible, wear masks and cancel social gatherings with more than five people.
+State officials have asked residents to quarantine voluntarily, wear masks and cancel social gatherings with more than five people.
+Each of Trump’s rallies in recent days have drawn several thousand people.

 “There’s no way to sugarcoat it - we are facing an urgent crisis and there is an imminent risk to you, your family members, your friends, your neighbors, and the people you care about,” Governor Tony Evers said.
 “Stay home, Wisconsin.”

+Officials in Michigan and Minnesota told Reuters they identified people who attended Trump campaign events in their states and later tested positive for COVID-19, though it was not clear if they were first exposed to the virus at the rallies or elsewhere.

+Minnesota public health officials have attributed three COVID-19 outbreaks and more than 20 cases to Trump rallies held in the state in September, according to media reports.

-The Trump campaign is taking all necessary precautions at the event in Mosinee, campaign spokesman Hogan Gidley told CNN.
+The Trump campaign is taking all necessary precautions at the event in Wisconsin, campaign spokesman Hogan Gidley told CNN.

 Asked whether holding a big rally raised safety concerns given that aides to Pence have tested positive and Wisconsin hospitals are near capacity, Gidley said: “No, it doesn’t ...
 The vice president has the best doctors in the world around him.
 They’ve obviously contact traced and come to the conclusion it’s fine for him to be out on the campaign trail.”